 Lanchester, John.
 The Debt to Pleasure.
 Picador, London.
 1996.
 F;8/18.

 I was impressed enough by Lanchester’s article in the July 23, 2018 New Yorker that I read two of his books (this one and I.O.U.: Why Everyone Owes Everyone and No One Can Pay).
 I liked them both.
 In this one Lanchester puts on the frufru fictional wardrobe and style of his character Tarquin to beguile us into liking or at least being impressed by someone very nasty.
 John Banville in a review compares Tarquin to Humbert Humbert.
-Okay, maybe that’s a wee bit of a stretch.
+Could be a wee bit of a stretch…

 The only hint of Lanchester’s interest in economics is figurative in the title.
 But he’s also interested in food and France, two of my favourite things, and this book is written partly as a mock cookbook with Tarquin diverting into recipes and history of cuisine at the drop of a hat as he travels from his home in England to another house he owns in Provence.